siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

 - Long Polling - polls the queue periodically and only returns a response when a message is in the queue or go the timeout is reached
 - messages in the SQS queue will continue to exist until you delete that message
 - does not support an extensive list of industry-standard messaging APIs and protocol
+- retention period from 1 minute to 14 days
+- cannot set a priority to individual items in the SQS queue

 ### MQ (Amazon MQ)